Academic integrity and cheating

-There are academic and pedagogical reasons behind the requirement that students must write.
-Writing is not only a way to show what they have learned, it is also a way to learn academic skills.
-Through language, students can better assess whether their own arguments and positions meet academic goals.
+There are academic and pedagogical reasons behind the requirement for students to write.
+Writing is not only a way to demonstrate what you have learnet; it is also a way to develop academic skills.
+Through language, students can better assess whether their own arguments and positions meet academic standards.

 Academic cheating